mdsufz/n4m-gsmr-db/readme.md

 ## Metabolic reconstruction quality check (06_memote.sh)
 Use Memote (https://memote.readthedocs.io/) to check stoichiometric consistency and other quality metrics of metabolic reconstructions.

+## Collect Memote results (07_memote_results.sh)
+Memote outputs HTML reports.
+This script collects the metrics into a text file.